pgailinas/videoqa-representation-comparison/docs/index.md

 The project is intended for students, researchers, and developers interested in modern multimodal AI workflows and practical VideoQA system design.

+**IMPORTANT NOTE:**
+The notebooks are publicly available through GitHub and can be viewed without an account.
+Running them in Google Colab requires a Google account.
+Users may also clone or download the repository and run the notebooks locally using Jupyter.

 ## Motivation

 ## What Is Video Question Answering (VideoQA)